monoquant/docs/docs/data_nodes/AI_Models.md

 5. `Generic` Generates training label signals based off the future outcome similar to triple barrier but with more flexibility
 6. `AI Candles Cluster` Generates training label signals based off unsupervised clustering of candlestick patterns.
 The user can specify the number of clusters and the period over which the clusters are calculated.
 7. `AI Cluster` Generates training label signals based off unsupervised clustering of OHLCV data and other metrics.
 The user can specify the number of clusters and the period over which the clusters are calculated.
+8. `MinMax` Generates training label signals based on the min and max price over a given period.
+9. `Peaks and Troughs` Generates training label signals based on the peaks and troughs of the price over a given period.
+10. `Risk Reward` Generates training label signals based on the risk reward ratio of the trade.
+11. `Fixed Time Horizon` Generates training label signals based on fixed period for example we want to train our model to predict trades that will conclude within 12 periods, winning trades are used as the positive class and losing trades are used as the negative class.

 ### Feature Selection
 Contains options of the feature selection methods for best aligning with your Y predictor